Asbyx/AlifeHFPipeline/README.md

-# Alife RLH pipeline
+# Alife RLHF pipeline

+> [!WARNING]
+> **This branch is made for the late breaking abstracts for the Alife 2025 Conference !**
+>
+> This repository contains experimental code for research purposes.
+The codebase is actively under development and may contain bugs, incomplete features or bad documentation.
+>
+> - **Not production-ready**: This software is intended for research and experimentation only.
+> - **Limited support**: This is a research project with limited maintenance resources.
+> - **Contributions welcome**: Feel free to open issues or submit pull requests to help improve the project !
+>
+> This branch will be terminated when the project will be publication ready.

+## Presentation
-The idea of the app is to be a pipeline applying RLHF to train a model for generating interesting simulation parameters.
+The idea of this app is to be a pipeline applying RLHF to train a model for generating interesting simulation parameters.

 The pipeline is a loop of 4 stages:
 - **Generation**: A Generator produces some parameters